virtuozzo/cloudscripting-docs/README.md

 ### Using a Dev Container

-For those seeking greater isolation and portability, the Dev Container method is ideal.
+For those seeking greater isolation and portability, the Dev Container method is a better choice.
+It provides a consistent environment for everyone who uses it, ensuring that the documentation is built and served in the same way across different machines.
+The Dev Container in this repository is configured to use the Devbox inside, so you can use either method to run the docs web server.

 Here are the steps to use Dev Container in VS Code:

 1. Install [Docker Engine](https://docs.docker.com/engine/install/) if you don't already have it installed.
 2. Install the **Dev Containers** extension in VS Code.